 Grasses are constantly under threat from all manner of diseases, whether it be moss and snow mould in the winter or red thread in the summer.
 Feeding your lawn is the best way to avoid and often remedy any diseases that might appear.
 Keep in mind that prevention is usually much easier and more cost effective than treatment.
 Our Feed, Weed and Moss Killer is particularly effective in spring, as this is when moss is most common.
 Fungi such as algae and lichen can be fought off by aerating and applying sand to the area, along with the right fertiliser.
 Other diseases may need to be treated using specific fungicides.

-Another great method of avoiding problems like moss and thatch is to scarify in the Spring and Autumn.
+Another great method of avoiding problems like moss and thatch is to scarify in the spring and autumn.
 Scarification helps water and oxygen drain freely though the soil and prevents longer term problems such as compaction or lack of soil nutrients.
 Using a hand rake is the simplest way to scarify, however it also requires more physical effort and can be somewhat ineffective.
 An automated scarifier requires less effort, removes much more material and is particularly useful if planning to overseed.
-This, along with the other practices mentioned above should keep your lawn looking fab all year round.
+This, along with the other practices mentioned above should keep your lawn looking and feeling fab all year round!